Photographer Tasneem Alsultan on Walking Away From Western Media

 “This is not the Saudi you expected,” Alsultan corrected.
 “Saudi women don’t cover their faces in their own homes.
 They don’t wear hijab among other women.
 That’s why segregation exists: we want to live freely without constraints by men.”

-“They hit a wall,” Alsultan says.
+“They hit a wall,” Alsultan said.
 “Before, whether it was Saudi, Egypt, or Lebanon, coverage was one-sided, but we didn’t know.
 We trusted.
-Now the veil has been lifted—we see clearly how this bias has caused the deaths of many colleagues in Gaza.”
+Now the veil has been lifted—we see clearly how this bias has caused deaths of many colleagues in Gaza.”

 The past two years have redefined journalism as audiences turn away from legacy media and towards alternative voices without Western editorial constraints that live on platforms like Instagram and TikTok—despite shadow bans that target pro-Palestine speech.